Best States for Surrogacy

 • Easy Process: If you follow the law, you’ll be named on the birth certificate without needing to go to court.

-• Inclusive for All: The law treats everyone equally, whether you’re a heterosexual couple, same-sex couple, or single parent.
+• Inclusive for All: The law treats everyone equally, whether you’re a heterosexual couple, a same-sex couple, or a single parent.

 • Surrogates’ Rights: Surrogates can hire their own lawyer to make sure they are treated fairly.